Welcome to the web site of the

 Here you will have the opportunity to view a lot of information about our organization and what makes it unique.
 In order to make your time here enjoyable and productive, we have created four separate web venues.
 Presently you are at the 'formal' portion of our site where business and administrative matters are presented.
 Many of the items in the 'download' portion of the site have to do with the administrative details that members of the Craft are interested in and may not be well understood by those not part of the Fraternity.
 Nevertheless, feel free to spend as much time here as you like.
 The many links provided on the site will undoubtedly add to your experience.

 We also have a separate site for our Maine Masonic College which features educational programs of all kinds, most of which are open to our friends and neighbors.
-We've also created History Section for those interested in researching our history and/or genealogy matters.
-We've included not only our Grand Lodge transactions but also histories of the local lodges in Maine and much more.
+We've also created a Genealogy Section as well as a History Section for those interested in researching our history and/or genealogy matters.
+We've included not only our membership roster from 1820-1995 but also Grand Lodge transactions, histories of the local lodges in Maine and much more.
 All of our sites are continually expanding to provide you with an enhanced online experience.

-If you have questions about Freemasonry that you can not find answers to on our web site or are interested in joining just follow the "Contact Us" links.
+If you have questions about Freemasonry that you can not find answers to on our web site or are interested in joining the Fraternity of Freemasons, just follow the "Contact Us" links.

 Again, welcome and enjoy!